 2004: The first screening to be relayed in Trafalgar Square was The Royal Ballet’s Onegin.

 2008: The screenings outgrew the Covent Garden Piazza and move permanently to Trafalgar Square.
 Relays were also screened in other London venues, Aberdeen and several new locations across the UK.

-2014: Live streaming of the BP Big Screens began through Facebook and YouTube, making the performances viewable by a worldwide audience for the first time.
-Since 2014, around 300,000 people have engaged with the live webcast, logging on from Argentina to Vietnam and Finland to New Zealand.
+2014: Live streaming of the bp Big Screens began through Facebook and YouTube, making the performances viewable by a worldwide audience for the first time.
+Since 2014, around 650,000 people have engaged with the live webcast, logging on from Argentina to Vietnam and Finland to New Zealand.

 We are all extremely proud of what has been achieved over the years and look forward to a continuing, successful partnership.

-Online streaming reach of the BP Big Screens between 2014-2017
+Online streaming reach of the bp Big Screens between 2014 to 2019

-Number of young people that attended the Schools matinees
+Number of young people who attended the schools matinees

-Number of years that BP and the Royal Opera House have been in partnership
+Number of years bp and the Royal Opera House have been in partnership

-Number of young people that attended the ‘behind the scenes’ programmes
+Number of young people who attended the ‘behind the scenes’ programmes

-Number of people that attended the Olympic Museum partnership exhibition
+Number of people who attended the Olympic Museum partnership exhibition